-If staff have concerns about a member of staff (including a volunteer or contractor), or an allegation is made about a member of staff (including a volunteer or contractor) posing a risk of harm to children, speak to the Designated Lead/Deputies immediately.
+If staff have concerns about a member of staff (including a volunteer or contractor), or an allegation is made about a member of staff (including a volunteer or contractor) posing a risk of harm to children, speak to the Principal.
 If the concerns/allegations are about the Designated Lead/Deputies, speak to the Principal.